mitchgavan/mitchgavan.github.io/_posts/2016-08-08-react-quiz.md

   }
 {% endhighlight %}

 The `componentWillMount` life cycle event is invoked once, both on the client and server, immediately before the initial rendering occurs.
-When you call `setState` within this method as we are above, `render()` will see the updated state and it will be executed only once despite the state change.
+When you call `setState` within this method as we are above on line 4, `render()` will see the updated state and it will be executed only once despite the state change.

-As you may've notice we've also used a function named `shuffleArray` here, this will randomise the order of the answer options - just to spice things up a bit.
+As you may've notice we've also used a function named `shuffleArray` on line 2, this will randomise the order of the answer options - just to spice things up a bit.
 But we're yet to define that function, so let's do that now directly below the `componentWillMount` function:

 {% highlight text linenos %}
   shuffleArray(array) {